5 Ways to Feel Comfortable in Your Own Skin

 Embrace your physical flaws

-Everyone has something they don't like about themselves.
-Whether it be freckles or frizzy hair, there's something.
-When I was 13, I finally got chicken pox, and they left scarring that I was uncomfortable with up until a few years ago.
-Overcoming them wasn't easy, but as I get older, I understand they're a part of who I am, they're a part of my story.
-Learn to embrace your "flaws," they're what makes you unique and interesting.
+We all have something we don't like about ourselves; whether it's freckles or frizzy hair, there's something.
+When I was 13, I finally got chicken pox, and they left me with scarring that I was uncomfortable with up until a few years ago.
+Overcoming the feelings of discomfort and fear were not easy, but as I get older, I understand they're apart of who I am, they're apart of my story.
+Learn to embrace your flaws, they're what makes you unique and interesting.

 Weird is good